 So generally speaking, there are two different types of depressive mood disorders.
 The first one is called “Major Depression”.
 This is characterized with periods of extreme sadness or hopelessness.
 Very little activity, physically or emotionally.
 Any sort of activity or interaction takes a lot of effort to participate in.
 Whether it is getting dressed in the morning, going to work, or even just talking to a friend.
 It is very difficult to accomplish these seemingly simple tasks.
 These episodes can last from a few hours to up to two weeks.

 Persistent Depressive Disorder

 The other common form of depression is called “persistent depressive disorder”.
 This form of depression is a little more difficult to cope with.
-It is generally characterized with very long periods of time where symptoms go from mild too severe, sometimes lasting for years at a time.
-With this type of depression, the symptoms never really go away there is no real reprieve when un-treated just symptoms that range wildly in severity.
+It is generally characterized with very long periods of time where symptoms go from mild to severe, sometimes lasting for years at a time.
+With this type of depression, the symptoms never really go away and there is no real reprieve when untreated, only symptoms that range wildly in severity.

 What Causes Depression?

 The cause of depression isn’t fully understood yet, but most researchers agree that there are many factors that attribute to the onset of depression.
 Some such factors are genetic, biological, environmental, and psychological elements.
 Depression can also coincide with other illnesses.
 There are many serious diseases and conditions that can make depression worse and vice versa.

 Someone who has been diagnosed with depression may be seen as simply “a sad person”.
 But the symptoms are far more ranged than that, some people that do suffer from depression wouldn’t ever put feeling sad as a symptom they commonly suffer from.
 There are many different facets of life that this disorder can manifest itself in.
 Some symptoms include but of course are not limited to just these.